The Harder They Come

 The Harder They Come is a 1972 Jamaican crime film directed by Perry Henzell and co-written by Trevor D. Rhone, and starring Jimmy Cliff.
-The film is most famous for its reggae soundtrack that is said to have "brought reggae to the world".
+The film and The Harder They Come soundtrack played an important role in introducing reggae to international audiences.

 Enormously successful in Jamaica, the film also reached the international market and has been described as "possibly the most influential of Jamaican films and one of the most important films from the Caribbean".

 Plot

 Ivanhoe "Ivan" Martin is a young and poor man living in rural Jamaica.
 After his grandmother dies, he leaves the countryside for the city of Kingston, where he is immediately conned out of all his possessions by a street vendor.
 Though his mother tells him that city life is hard, she suggests he might find work with a local Christian preacher.

 Ivan then meets José, who takes him to see Django, a spaghetti Western film.
 Excited by urban life, Ivan desperately tries to get a job but is repeatedly turned away.
 Finally, he turns to the preacher his mother suggested, who offers him only menial jobs under the scrutiny of Longa, an older church worker.

 In contrast with his unhappiness about the church jobs, Ivan pursues his romantic interest in the preacher's ward, Elsa.
-But many of the church members believe the preacher might be raising her to be his own romantic partner, increasing the conflict between him and the preacher.
+But many of the church members believe the preacher might be grooming her to be his own romantic partner, increasing the conflict between him and the preacher.

 After building a bicycle from an abandoned frame he finds, he delivers the preacher's recording to Hilton, a prominent record producer, then asks Hilton for a chance to audition.
 That night, he borrows the key to the church from Elsa so he can practice his secular audition song in the chapel.
 The preacher discovers the rehearsal, and enraged, fires Ivan then chastises Elsa, jealously accusing her of fornication.

 Ivan returns to the church compound the next day to collect the bicycle he built, but Longa claims it as his own.
 Ivan picks a fight, ultimately slashing Longa brutally with a knife.
 The police sentence Ivan to a violent whipping, and when he's released, he and Elsa move in together.

 Ivan records his song, "The Harder They Come", at Hilton's recording studio.
 But with Hilton's payola stranglehold on the local music industry, Ivan's only option is to sign Hilton's exploitative $20 contract.
 However, unbeknownst to Ivan, Hilton decides to play the song only enough to recoup his investment, and not enough to let Ivan become a music superstar.